 Article 13 and the latest set of EU copyright rules were finally passed on Monday in the European Parliament to become law, potentially affecting small and large tech companies such as Facebook and Google.

-Business conditions in the New York region unexpectedly deteriorated in March, according to a survey released by the New York Fed on Friday.
+Business conditions in the New York region improved more than expected in April but growth remained "fairly subdued", according to a survey released by the New York Fed on Monday.